kaushal0494/kaushal0494.github.io/index.md

 ---
 - **Feb 2021:** Received Suzuki foundation fellowship 2021.
 Second year consecutively.
-- **Jan 2021:** Information Retrieval course project *"Coarse and Fine-Grained Hostility Detection in Hindi Posts using Fine Tuned Multilingual Embeddings"* by Arkadipta De and Venkatesh E (mentored by me) is accepted in the CONSTRAINT workshop of AAAI 2021.
+- **Jan 2021:** Information Retrieval course project *"Coarse and Fine-Grained Hostility Detection in Hindi Posts using Fine Tuned Multilingual Embeddings"* by Arkadipta De and Venkatesh E (mentored by me) is accepted in the CONSTRAINT workshop of AAAI 2021. **Shared task best paper honorable mention**
 - **Dec 2020:** Delivered a guest talk on the *"Introduction to RNN - Data Processing and Text Classification"* in Two-week online AICTE sponsored *"Faculty Development Program"* on *"Data Science using Python"* organized by Shri VECW, Bhimavaram, India.
 Received a certificate of appreciation for the same.